Skip to content

 Show me the most frequent errors for service XYZ in the past week.

-The assistant should locate relevant log entries and identify problematic functions.
+The assistant locates relevant log entries and identifies problematic functions.

 Requesting a fix for agent-based IDEs